randrade6/globalien/README.md

 # globalien

-To run this application, execute the following command (from the project's root) and follow the instructions:
+To run this application, execute the following command (from the project root) and follow the instructions:

 `java -jar /out/artifacts/globalien_jar/globalien.jar help`